pseudonative/DevStudy/kubernetes_in_action.md

-# Run Jobs in sequentially - This is optional if you have the time if not go to parallel
+# Run Jobs in sequentially - This is a optional if you have the time if not go to parallel

 ➜  ~ k create -f  multi-completion-batch-job.yaml -n default
 job.batch/multi-completion-batch-job created